Message from the Executive Council

 Dear President Stanley, Provost Bernstein, and Dean Kopp:

-We write as the Executive Committee of the American Association for Italian Studies (AAIS) to express our deep concern over cuts to the Humanities at Stony Brook University.
+We write as the Executive Council of the American Association for Italian Studies (AAIS) to express our deep concern over cuts to the Humanities at Stony Brook University.
 In particular, we are gravely troubled by the recent non-renewal of three tenure-track faculty members in the College of Arts and Sciences.

 As tenured professors who work at diverse public universities (Northern Arizona University, The Ohio State University, the College of William & Mary, and Wayne State University), and who serve as deans, chairs, associate chairs, and faculty members, we are well aware of the kinds of budgetary pressures and other institutional challenges that Stony Brook University faces.
 We also feel very strongly that these pressures require us all to defend the integrity of humanities programs with more vigor than ever, and indeed to work to strengthen studies of comparative literature and culture, of migration, gender, race and ethnicity.
 In a year marked by xenophobic violence on the national stage and the recension of the DACA program, it is our responsibility as university faculty to bolster cross-cultural communication, innovative reasoning, and a deep awareness of cultural history.
 Some of the programs Stony Brook plans to cut are those best positioned to do this kind of critical work.